-Cheesy, filling, and packed with vegetables, this vegetable lasagna recipe is the real deal.
+Cheesy, satisfying, and packed with vegetables, this vegetable lasagna recipe is the real deal.

 It’s bursting with fresh flavors from herbs and three different kinds of cheese.